 The Barents Programme 2014-2018, as printable version in English - and as brochure in English and Russian.
 The programme was adopted by the Regional Council on 2 June 2013.

-The Communication Strategy for Barents Regional Cooperation was adopted in May 2016 and it sets the guidelines for communication within Barents Regional Council, Barents Regional Committee and regional working groups.
+The Communication Strategy for Barents Regional Cooperation was adopted in May 2016 and it sets the guidelines for communication within Barents Regional Council, Barents Regional Committee and Regional Working Groups.
 The communication strategy is updated on regular basis.

-Chair of the Regional Committee
+Chair of the Regional Council:

 Members of the Barents Regional Council: